-The settlements in District of Targovishte have a total of 194, and the population is approximately 120 818 people.
+The settlements in the District of Targovishte have a total of 194, and the population is approximately 120 818 people.

 The area is served by I-4, which is a path of prime importance.
 Secondary roads are used for intra-regional routes.

-The town of Targovishte is the administrative center of the municipality and the district of Targovishte.
+The town of Targovishte is the administrative center of the Municipality and the District of Targovishte.

 The most interesting cultural and natural landmarks in the area are:

-– Regional History Museum – Targovishte, established in 1959 – the museum has two permanent expositions – archaeological and ethnographic, house museum of Nikola Simov (Kuruto), and two emblematic buildings – the Sveshtarov house and the Slaveikov school.
+– Regional Historical Museum – Targovishte, established in 1959 – the museum has two permanent expositions – archaeological and ethnographic, house museum of Nikola Simov (Kuruto), and two emblematic buildings – the Sveshtarov house and the Slaveikov school.
 In the halls of the Slaveikov School, various thematic and mobile exhibitions are periodically opened.
 The museum enjoys increased interest from young audiences as well as active cooperation with local schools;

 – Drama Theater – Targovishte – State Theater, founded in 1969.
 It creates its own production and accepts guest houses;